 Juries usually cannot get around damages caps, for the simple reason that most juries do not know about damages caps.
 Judges and attorneys do not instruct the jury about damages caps because they do not want juries to use the cap as a starting point when they award damages.
 Instead, juries are encouraged to award the amount they think is fair, and the damages award is modified later according to that state's cap.

-Find more information on damages by checking out FindLaw's injury damages section.
-If you have questions about your own situation or if you have been injured and are wondering if you even have a case, you should consider consulting with a personal injury attorney.
+If you have questions about how damages caps may affect your case, or if you've been injured and are wondering if you even have a case, you should consider consulting with a local personal injury attorney.
 A lawyer in your area familiar with the local laws can suggest possible next steps and give you advice tailored to your specific circumstances.
-A great first step is to contact an injury attorney for a free case evaluation.